the episode

 Kimberly Faith: Right.

-John McLarty: once we’re born again, then we have the freedom.
+John McLarty: But once we’re born again, then we have the freedom.
 We can choose that victorious life to the degree that no one can be perfect.
-But we have, you might say, a a fighting chance that every day to live for Christ.
+But we have, you might say, a fighting chance every day to live for Christ.

 Kimberly Faith: Right.

-Lynn McLarty: I guess you you might I I kind of I totally agree with what you’re saying.
-Mhmm.
-That we are in the fight to win souls and to bring people to the Lord
+Lynn McLarty: I guess you might.
+I kind of totally agree with what you’re saying.
+That we are in the fight to win souls and to bring people to the Lord and

 Lynn McLarty: Have people over our house for bible studies.
-But at our age, I’m not gonna go teach children’s church.
+But at our age, I’m not going to go teach children’s church.

-Lynn McLarty: No. But I I I look at Crystal and I say, Crystal, you are doing a fantastic job.
+Lynn McLarty: But I look at Krystal and I say, Krystal, you are doing a fantastic job.
 Right.
 So that’s what I’m saying.
 It’s not that we’re not doing any of the work.

 Kimberly Faith: It’s different.
 Yeah.